-Reference # Service/Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages Standards.
+Reference # Service/Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages compliance with the Provider Network access standards.
 Continued failure to meet Provider Network access standards may result in termination of the Contract by the Division.
 PSN #5 Section 6.12, Provider Discrimination Prohibited The Contractor may not discriminate in the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable State law, solely on the basis of that license or certification.
 In all contracts with network providers, the Contractor must comply with the requirements specified in 42 C.F.R. § 438.214.
 For the Term of the Contract Per incident The Division may assess liquidated damages of up to \$25,000 for each failure to comply.